 NOTE: The following was a response to a Joe Haggerty article written prior to the start of the 2013 NHL season, and is reposted today after none of his confident predictions came true.

 Some might know Joe Haggerty as Comcast SportNet New England's Bruins beat writer.
 Others might know him from his appearances on 98.5 The Sports Hub, a Boston radio station.
 Frankly, until today, I hadn't heard of Joe Haggerty at all.
-But when you write a column anointing the Bruins as 2013 Stanley Cup Champions, with no ‘ifs' or ‘buts', you're sure to get backlash, specifically across the border.
-To be fair, the B's winning it all isn't too farfetched - they are clearly a good team - it's not like saying it'll be the Wild or anything.
+But when you write a column anointing the Bruins as 2013 Stanley Cup Champions, with no ‘ifs' or ‘buts', you're sure to get backlash, specifically from across the border.
+To be fair, the B's winning it all isn't too far-fetched - they are clearly a good team - it's not like saying it'll be the Wild or anything.
 But it's still bold.
 This is a man whose twitter bio reads simply: "I want people to see me walk down the street and say ‘there goes Joe Haggerty, the best sportswriter there ever was.'"
 That's quite something.
-Taking only one piece of writing as evidence - unfair though that may be -let's see how Mr. Haggerty is doing.
+Taking only one piece of writing as evidence - unfair as that may be - let's see how Mr. Haggerty is doing.

 "The Boston Bruins are going to be the team raising the Stanley Cup when this 48-game shortened season comes to an end in June."

 The same bold conviction that emanates from his bio is evident here as well.
 Okay, Hacks, let's see if you can back this up.

 "It will be the second Cup championship in three years for the Black and Gold, and it will cement Boston's status as an elite franchise worthy of being mentioned in the same lofty air of respect as organizations in Detroit and Pittsburgh."